megabytesofrem/learning-c/notes.md

 - %d: format as an integer
 - %f: format as a float
 - %x: format as a pointer

+## print/scanf Gotchas
+- compilers arent required to check the number of conversion specifiers in a format string matches the amount of arguments - it will just print garbage instead
+- forgetting to put the & in front of the variable when using scanf will result in UB

 ## Pass By Value
 In C all function arguments are passed by value, not by reference.